Overview | About Us

 Collectively, our Centres serve over 20,000 people annually in the Halton Region and Mississauga.

 Our services have been recognized as important assets to communities.
-In recent years, we have been honoured to receive several Readers Choice Awards from the Burlington Post, including our two most recent diamond awards in 2018, Best Adult Education and Best Learning Centre.
+In recent years, we have been honoured to receive several Readers Choice Awards from the Burlington Post, including our two most recent platinum awards for Best Learning Centre in 2018 and Best Adult Education Centre in 2020.

 Our Vision, Mission & Values